 RAF Calshot

-These married quarters were built post war (1950's) and they now are all in private hands.
+These married quarters were built post war (1950's) and they now are all in private homes.

 Plan.